felixthecat8a/LCD_BacklightRGB/README.md

 ## Known Issues
 * Release v1.1.1 has an issue with setting the output values.
 Update to the latest release to fix the issue.
 * Release v1.1.5 and earlier releases have an issue that involves compiling to the arduino-avr-mega platform.
+Update to the latest release to fix the issue.